airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 programs return numbers other than zero to indicate failure or other errors, warnings, or statuses.
 The programmer determines what each number means.
 You can view this code by typing in `echo $?`.
 In the following section we will look at what each part of the code does.
+More Information in [GNU Automatic variables][3-GNU-Automatic-variables].

 Outline of an Assembly Language Program {#outline-of-an-assembly-language-program}
 ---------------------------------------